There is Such a People: Withdrawal from government and split

 On June 8, 2022, ITN withdrew its support for the coalition government led by Kiril Petkov after a dispute over the allocation of the government budget that compounded over previous disagreements.
 It helped the opposition remove the pro-government parliamentary speaker from his position, and subsequently voted in favor of a motion of no confidence against the Petkov Government brought by the opposition, leading to its adoption with 123 votes in favor to 116 opposed.
 The consequent collapse of Petkov's government made it the first government to be brought down by a no confidence vote in Bulgaria's modern history.

 In regard to ITN's decision to withdraw from the government and the ruling coalition, 5 of their MPs left the party's parliamentary group on 13 June and were congratulated by Kiril Petkov.
 ITN and the secessionists held briefings on which they labeled each other "mafia".
 ITN and the ruling We Continue the Change did the same with each other too.
 The 5 MPs that left ITN's group declared that they will continue to support the ruling coalition.
 ITN said that the secessionists were "bought" by Kiril Petkov in order for the ruling coalition to not fall and that his party was making attempts to "buy" more ITN MPs.
 On 17 June another MP from ITN's group left them and joined the other 5 secessionists.

-In the subsequent 2022 Bulgarian parliamentary election, held in October, the party obtained only 3.71% of the vote, thus falling below Bulgaria's 4% electoral threshold.
+In the subsequent 2022 Bulgarian snap parliamentary election, held in October, the party obtained only 3.71% of the vote, thus falling below Bulgaria's 4% electoral threshold.
 Because of this, it lost all of its remaining seats in the National Assembly.

+2023 election

+The party would return to the National Assembly after getting 4.11% of the party vote in the 2023 Bulgarian snap parliamentary election, earning them 11 seats in parliament.

+The party's leader, Slavi Trifonov, expressed support for an expert government - hinting that ITN would support a government formed by GERB's PM candidate, Mariya Gabriel.
+However, a few days later Slavi Trifonov announced the party would not support the expert government formed by Mariya Gabriel arguing it lacked true expertise.
+The party also came out in opposition to the deal between Denkov and Gabriel for a government based on the rotation of Prime Ministers.